ywamconverge/ywamconverge.github.io/README.md

 b.
 John: Create videos for display in emails (instead of text) about next steps, etc. within a drip email sequence.

 c.
-Create <strong>automated test scripts</strong> (based on <a href="#Procedures">documented procedures</a>) to verify whether the system works "end-to-end" (for different personas), to identify whether the sytem still works after changes.
+Mike: Create <strong>automated test scripts</strong> (based on <a href="#Procedures">documented procedures</a>) to verify whether the system works "end-to-end" (for different personas), to identify whether the sytem still works after changes.
 Kinda like auto-fill on steroids.

 d.
 Dan: Upgrade front-end server version upgrade (to Ruby, Postgres, TLS 1.2 for Braintree, etc.).